Pig vaccinations start at farms in six prefectures as swine fever spreads in Japan | The Japan Times

 Mie, Fukui, Ishikawa and Toyama prefectures also started vaccinating pigs Friday.

-Vaccinations will also start on Saturday at the earliest in Nagano, Gunma, Shiga and Saitama prefectures, where vaccinations are recommended due to a high risk of the disease.
+Vaccinations will also start on or after Saturday in Nagano, Gunma, Shiga and Saitama prefectures, where vaccinations are recommended due to a high risk of the disease.
 Shizuoka Prefecture plans to start vaccinations as soon as necessary procedures finish.

 The disease poses no threat to humans.